How to change the status if you come to the US and want to stay for a long time

-“If in the middle of the semester, after several months of training, an unexpected situation happened - for example, something happened to the sponsor, and he can no longer pay for you.
-Maybe the person who sponsored you is dead.
-Or lost a business.
-Then you can apply to the immigration service with a request to allow you to work outside the 20 campus hours a week so that you can pay for your studies, the lawyer explains. - The site has an address to which you can send a letter asking for permission to work off campus.
-As well as evidence supporting your words.
-This could be a sponsor’s death certificate or a bankruptcy document. ”
+“If in the middle of the semester, after several months of study, an unforeseen situation occurs - for example, something happened to the sponsor and he can no longer pay for you.
+Maybe the person who sponsored you died.
+Or lost your business.
+Then you can apply to the Immigration Service asking to allow you to work off campus 20 hours a week so that you can pay for your studies, the lawyer explains. - The site has an address to which you can send a letter asking for permission to work off campus.
+As well as evidence to support your words.
+It could be the sponsor's death certificate or bankruptcy document. ”

 According to Delasterna, consideration of such petitions takes a very long time and it is very difficult to obtain such permission.
 The review will take at least several months.
 And this can also cause your request to be rejected.
 After all, while the Immigration Service is working on your application, the semester will end and you, according to the logic of USCIS, will be able to return home.

 For those who nevertheless decided to change the status, despite the duration and high cost of the process, the lawyer Delasserna gives some advice.
 First, always maintain legal status until you get approval for an F-1 application and become a student.
 Since a one-time extension is made only for 6 months, you should understand that, after this period expires, the status will need to be renewed again.

 “Even if you have not received any response to your application for renewal of B-2 status, you yourself are responsible for the time frame.
 And before the expiration of the first 6 months, must apply for a re-extension.
 Of course, these are additional costs.
 But it's still cheaper than reopening a case after a refusal, ”explains the lawyer.